GrantEdwards/Linux-Multiboot/README.md

  * Set the swap partition (sda3 above) type to "linux swap"
  * Set the rest of the partition types to "linux filesystem"

-When you're done, lsblk should look something like this:
+When you're done, it should look something like this:

 ~~~